Plein Air Grand Marais

 president@outdoorpaintersofminnesota.org

 What’s a Quick Paint?
-Check out this award-winning documentary about our Birney Quick Paint from The PlayList on WDSE.
+Check out this award-winning mini-documentary about the Birney Quick Paint from 2013, back when the Grand Marais Art Colony used to host.
+Featured on the PlayList for WDSE.

 Thank you to our community partners and sponsors!